 That’s why so many trans people have lived in secrecy in the past.
 Trans people who could blend into society often did just that, because if we didn’t, we could be fired without recourse.
 We could lose the love of our families.
 We could be banished from our communities of faith.
 We could experience harassment, and even violence.

 Sin.
 Crime.
 Disease.
 Joke.
-Imagine if you heard yourself described from earliest memory?
+Imagine if you heard yourself described that way from earliest memory?
 Imagine what that does to a child?

 Now consider this radical thought: What if being transgender is simply a normal human trait?
 Not a sin.
 Not a crime.
 Not a sexual or mental disorder.
 Not a birth defect, but simply, something else.
 What if our disease, or should I say dis-ease, is actually just being not at ease in a society that forces everyone to conform to rigid gender expectations?